vinceimbat/vinceimbat/content/Life is about controlling your attention.md

 2. Develop the ability to pay attention (i.e., clearing the mind, being less distracted, being still).
 3. Use that ability to nurture what is worth paying attention to.

 If your current life is something that is important to you, you will pay more attention to it.
 A good method to experiencing Ginhawa is to develop attention to my own thoughts and environment.
 This is something I hope to accomplish in my daily routine.
-In the morning, I pay attention to my thoughts and develop them through writing in my [[Diary]] and [[thoughts/talahardin]].
+In the morning, I pay attention to my thoughts and develop them through writing in my [[Diary]] and [[talahardin]].
 In the afternoon, I go outdoors and develop savoring and paying attention by mindful walking and photography.

 Take note: You don't have to pay attention to everything.
 You just have to be absolutely paying attention as best as you can.
 This is related to [[you cannot save everyone]]